haslam93/CAIP-LighteningRounds-MultiAgent/README.md

 - How skills encapsulate domain expertise
 - Practical examples of skill-driven workflows

-### 3. Background Agent, Cloud Agent & SDK Integrations
+### 3. Background Agent, Cloud Agent & New SDK Integrations

 We touch on the emerging ecosystem around Copilot's **Background Agent** (autonomous, long-running tasks) and **Cloud Agent** (remote execution in GitHub-hosted environments), along with integrations with **Claude** and the **Codex SDK**.
 These capabilities push the boundaries of what's possible — from fire-and-forget issue resolution to cloud-scale code generation.